sofeFE/helloword/README.md

 the fifth : hw branch merge local master ? can i ? no,i can't .

-sixth : can i just commit hw then the master can see the result  ?
+sixth : can i just commit hw then the master can see the result  ? yes, you can .

+seventh : hw ,can you push it to show me the result ?